 Previous there are airport tax outside the tickets prices, between IDR.
 45,000 to IDR.
 75,000 depending on departure airport for Domestic flight and for International flights between IDR.
 150,000 to IDR.
-250,000/person, nowadays all the Airport Tax is including on the tickets Since May 2015.
+250,000/person.
+Since 2015 all the Airport Tax has been include in the tickets price.

 By Sea :

 Sea transports are important for trade and transportation alike.
 Each Indonesian island has at least one major port city.
 Boats here range from large maritime vessels to small motorized transports.
 Long distance ferry services connect to distant Indonesian islands or neighboring nations.
 Many of the islands lack roads and river or sea transport is the main form of transportation there.

 PELINI, the state owned shipping company.
 Foreign liners also operate, however on an irregular basis.
 Luxury cruise ships offer voyages to a wide range of destinations, for further details, please visit : www.pelni.co.id.